Tire’s Time: Bridgestone Corporation Factory Study Tour

 7. Advanced Biology (2 credits)

-Lecturer: Associate Professor Yuichi Hongoh (he is very expert in microbial ecology of termites though ^^), Professor Takeo Kishimoto, and Professor Tatsuo Motokawa
+Lecturers: Associate Professor Yuichi Hongoh (he is very expert in microbial ecology of termites though ^^), Professor Takeo Kishimoto, and Professor Tatsuo Motokawa

 Biology is a very wide field, so in this course class participants will be given three different subjects about biology.
 First about molecular ecology by Associate Professor Hongoh, cell and molecular biology of the cell cycle control as the second by Professor Kishimoto, and the last will be Professor Motokawa’s turn to explain about echinoderm biology and biology of size.